uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/rnn.rst

 (2) In backward propagation, all ``diff_*`` tensors are in f32.

 (3) Projection LSTM is not defined yet.

+..
+TODO: clarify if int8 lstm projection is now defined and clarify it.

 Data Representation
 ===================